SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 A: Managing licenses in a complex SAP landscape (multiple instances or global deployments) requires coordination and tools:

-• Global vs Local License Pools: Determine whether your company has a global or region-specific license agreement.
+- Global vs Local License Pools: Determine whether your company has a global or region-specific license agreement.
 Many enterprises negotiate an Enterprise Agreement with SAP that covers all users worldwide under one contract.
 In that case, you must track total usage across all systems cumulatively.
-If separate subsidiaries have their own SAP contracts, you must manage compliance per contract, which is trickier to consolidate.
+If separate subsidiaries have their own SAP contracts, you must manage compliance separately per contract, which can be more challenging to consolidate.

-• Unique Named Users: Aim to assign each person a single SAP user ID (or link IDs) per system and reconcile duplicates.
+- Unique Named Users: Aim to assign each person a single SAP user ID (or link IDs) per system and reconcile duplicates.
 The same individual with accounts in ERP, BW, and CRM should ideally count as one named user in license terms.
-If possible, use a Central User Administration (CUA) or identity management system to keep user IDs consistent.
+If possible, use a Central User Administration (CUA) or identity management system to maintain consistent user IDs.
 This makes it easier to identify one person across systems.

-• Use of LAW for Consolidation: SAP’s License Administration Workbench (LAW) is essential for multi-system license management.
+- Use of LAW for Consolidation: SAP’s License Administration Workbench (LAW) is crucial for managing multi-system licenses.
 It allows you to import measurement results from each system and reconcile duplicate users.
 For example, if “jdoe” exists in three systems, LAW can merge those into one counted user (assuming it’s the same person).
 To correctly identify duplicates, you’ll need to configure user matching rules (by username or personnel number/email) in LAW.
 Once consolidated, LAW will output the total unique user counts by license type for all systems combined.

-• Regular Coordination: Have a centralized team or coordinator for SAP licensing.
+- Regular Coordination: Have a centralized team or coordinator for SAP licensing.
 This person or group should oversee license assignments and audits across all SAP landscapes.
-They can enforce standard policies (like classifying a power user vs. a read-only user uniformly in all systems) and gather data from each system’s admins to update the overall license position.
+They can enforce standard policies (such as classifying a power user versus a read-only user uniformly across all systems) and gather data from each system’s administrators to update the overall license position.

-• Regional Considerations: Be aware of local practices if you operate in multiple regions.
-Some regions might create extra user accounts for support or external contractors – ensure those are accounted for.
-Also, language or localization add-ons (like double-byte support and country-specific functionality) typically don’t require extra licenses.
+- Regional Considerations: Be aware of local practices when operating in multiple regions.
+Some regions may create additional user accounts for support or external contractors – ensure these are accounted for.
+Additionally, language or localization add-ons (such as double-byte support and country-specific functionality) typically don’t require extra licenses.
 However, the usage of the system in different countries should still align with the headcount you’ve licensed.

-• Example: A multinational company might have an SAP ERP in Europe, another in the US, and a global BW system.
+- Example: A multinational company might have an SAP ERP in Europe, another in the US, and a global BW system.
 To manage licenses, they use LAW to merge user counts.
-Suppose an analyst in France and an analyst in the US use the global BW – if it’s the same person, count once; if different people, count each.
-The company maintains a central spreadsheet or tool listing users and their assigned license type to avoid regional overlaps.
-They also coordinate purchases of additional licenses globally to get volume discounts, rather than having each region buy individually.
+Suppose an analyst in France and an analyst in the US use the global BW – if it’s the same person, count them once; if different people, count each separately.
+The company maintains a central spreadsheet or tool that lists users and their assigned license types to avoid regional overlaps.
+They also coordinate the purchase of additional licenses globally to obtain volume discounts, rather than having each region buy individually.

 Licensing for Specific SAP Products (BW, CRM, Ariba)